Muawiya-contact/-micrograd-mini/README.md

 python train.py
 ```
 # 📈 Example Output
-After 1000 training epochs, you’ll see predictions for XOR:
 ```
+--- Final Predictions after Training ---

-[0.0, 0.0] => 0.01
+Input: [0.0, 0.0] => Predicted: 0.01 | Target: 0.0
-[0.0, 1.0] => 0.98
+Input: [0.0, 1.0] => Predicted: 0.98 | Target: 1.0
-[1.0, 0.0] => 0.97
+Input: [1.0, 0.0] => Predicted: 0.97 | Target: 1.0
-[1.0, 1.0] => 0.03
+Input: [1.0, 1.0] => Predicted: 0.03 | Target: 0.0

+Training complete! 🎯
 ```
 # 🧠 Learn by Building
 Want to really understand backpropagation and gradients?

-Dive into engine.py and see how the Value class works.
-You’ll see the entire gradient graph built and traversed by hand — just like how real autodiff frameworks work under the hood!
++ Dive into engine.py and explore the Value class

++ Inspect how operations dynamically build a graph

++ See how .backward() traverses it for gradient computation — just like real frameworks!
 ## 🙏 Attribution

 This project is heavily inspired by [micrograd](https://github.com/karpathy/micrograd) by Andrej Karpathy, licensed under the MIT License.